How to build a small business website

 Get inspired by these independents and entrepreneurs who use Jimdo and see what you can make!

-Local Business Website FAQ
+Small Business Website FAQ

-Why do independent local businesses need websites?
+Why do independent small businesses need websites?

-Customers used to find local businesses in the phone book.
+Customers used to find small businesses in the phone book.
 Now, they use Google.
-Without an online presence, your local business could be missing out on lots of customers who are looking for just what you have to offer.
+Without an online presence, your business could be missing out on lots of customers who are looking for just what you have to offer.
 Even if you provide a better service than your competitors, there’s no way for customers to know that if they can’t find you online.
 A website is better than just a social media profile, because you control it and it’s available to all customers, no matter what platform they use.

 How can I promote my local business online?